ultral/ultral.github.io/it/200k_iac.md

 ![Infrastructure as Code](assets/200k_iac.png?raw=true "Infrastructure as Code")

-Infrastructure as Code it is a combination of:
+*Infrastructure as Code* is a combination of:
 * Code.
 * People interaction.
 * Infrastructure testing.